krishdu/prescription/release/readme.txt

 Select database name for insert data by writing command USE DATABASENAME Then load source sql file as SOURCE C:\FOLDER\database.sql Press enter for insert data.

+Get the repository

+git branh -a
+git pull origin
+git fetch origin
+git checkout <name of the branch> (e.g. feature/initial-project-setup) git status (to chekc the changes) git add test.txt / git add . git commit -m "testing.." git push origin

+Done with the changes, now need to commit the changres in development.
+Compare the code..
+new pull request ->

+POint to the branch (develop)

+Merge code
+New pull request.

+Merge Pull Request